yu961549745/VSCodeHighlightForMaple/README.md

 + keywords
 + string: surround with `""`, and handled escaping but ignore its correctness.
 + quoted names: surround with ` `` `, and handled escaping but ignore its correctness.
-+ unevaluated expressions: the `''` can be used as `()` for expressions, so it's diffiicult to match these expressions, this extension just support mult-quoted unevaluated expressions such as `'x'` and `''x''`, expressions like `''x'+y'` can not be highlighted correctly.
++ unevaluated expressions: the `''` can be used as `()` for expressions, so it's difficult to match these expressions, this extension just support mult-quoted unevaluated expressions such as `'x'` and `''x''`, expressions like `''x'+y'` can not be highlighted correctly.
 + preprocessor: such as `$include`. *Notice*: In Maple, the introducer `$` must appear as the first character of a line to be recognized as a preprocessor directive.
 + support extensions: mpl,mm,mi .